Kedonp/Cyclistic-Case-Study-Project/README.md

 ## Files in this repo
 - **Data Source/** → sample CSV files showing both uncleaned and cleaned data
 - **SQL Queries/** → the SQL scripts I used to answer business questions and find insights
-- **Cyclistic Case Study Summary.pdf** → slide deck with key findings, charts, and recommendations
+- **Cyclistic Case Study Summary.pdf** → Powerpoint slides with key findings, charts, and recommendations
-- **Case-Study-Notes.pdf** → project notes, challenges I ran into, and steps I took along the way
+- **Project Notes.pdf** → project notes, challenges I ran into, and steps I took along the way
 - **README.md** → this file

+---

+## How to view
+- Start with `Cyclistic Case Study Summary.pdf` to see the main presentation.
+- Feel free to view files and sources of the project.